kallehed/compiler-dodecahedron/README.md

 How should the Soken's be iterated?
 Should I create some sort of abstraction around it to make the verifyer and the c backend simpler?
 But I don't want to lose performance, also don't want to lose readability of code (sequentiality), though readability already suffers a bit from reverse polish notation style expressions, bc have to express stuff backwards.

 How should the c backend concatinate expressions to produce a string C can understand?
 I have made 3 implementations: Bad slow 1 million String impl | Put everything on stack -> (Put stuff on another stack and iterate | recurse over items, where dependencies have been written in) (the one without any recursion is most lines) CURRENTLY: Create a million strings, this was deemed most maintanable, and it's the last step of the compiler, so it doesn't matter as much if it is slow?
+NEW VERSION: Instead generate C from IR, which solves all of this (Though IR generation is Vec heavy)

 Should the parser be de-recursified?
 Maybe could put all actions to do on a stack, though this would maybe make it overall less readable AND increase line-count.
 Could try an implementation.
 BAD IDEA - too hard to implement in shunting yard.
 Better to specify the correct behaviour imperatively than try to prohibit all bad behaviours.
 Recursive descent operator precedence parsing FTW.